-Even before your baby says a first word, he or she is learning about language through sounds, the combination of sounds, vocabulary, tempo and the rhythm of words and phrases.
+Even before your baby says their first word, he or she is learning about language through sounds, the combination of sounds, vocabulary, tempo and the rhythm of words and phrases.
 By the time your child is six years old, about 95% of his or her brain is formed.

-Children who are read to, told stories, interacted with, and who visit the library, may be better prepared to learn when they start school.
+Children who are read to, told stories, interacted with, and who visit the library may be better prepared to learn when they start school.

 How does Welia support early literacy?

-Welia has partnered with Reach Out & Read® Minnesota, an organization that builds on the unique relationship between parents and medical providers, to develop critical early reading skills in children by incorporating books into wellness visits and encouraging families to read aloud together.
+Welia Health has partnered with Reach Out & Read® Minnesota, an organization that builds on the unique relationship between parents and medical providers, to develop critical early reading skills in children by incorporating books into wellness visits and encouraging families to read aloud together.
 Reach Out & Read is endorsed by the American Academy of Pediatrics and the National Association of Pediatric Nurse Practitioners.

 How can wellness exams support healthy brain development?

 When our Family Medicine providers perform child wellness visits (well child checks), a book is just as important as a stethoscope or tongue depressor.
-Books can be used as tools to quickly give input to some developmental staging in children but also to encourage parents to read aloud, giving them a simple, practical way of spending time and engaging conversation with their young children.
+Books can be used as tools to quickly give input to some developmental staging in children but also to encourage parents to read aloud, giving them a simple, practical way of spending time and engaging in conversation with their young children.
 These parent-child interactions during the early years support healthy brain development that forms the base for success later at school and in life.